 Here's the sad part.

 Although the stunning discoveries being made in brain science have huge implications for approaching anxiety and other emotional problems, the profession is very slow spreading the word.

 In fact, the very thing that helped me in therapy - that's at the heart of the way I practice today - has not yet been acknowledged and adopted as the future direction of the profession.

-Whereas I see it not only as a way to do therapy that's twice as effective (in half the time), but as the key to discovering who you really are and how to live authentically.
+Whereas I see brain science not only as a way to do therapy that's twice as effective (in half the time), but as the key to discovering who you really are and how to live authentically.

-In a deeper sense, perhaps you could see myShrink as a "thank you" to all the clients I have been privileged to meet over the years.
+In a deeper sense, perhaps you could see my work here as a "thank you" to all the clients I have been privileged to meet over the years.

 aka Dr. Shrinklady